RunMat

 GitHub

-cross(A, B) computes the vector cross product for matching 3-element vectors.
-When A and B are matrices or higher-rank tensors, cross operates along the first dimension whose length is 3, unless you supply an explicit dimension.
+cross(A, B) computes vector cross products for matching 3-element vectors.
+For matrices and higher-rank arrays, it uses the first dimension of length 3 unless an explicit dimension is provided, following MATLAB semantics.

 How cross works